Department of Linguistics & School of Languages, Cultures and Linguistics

 Year 2

-The second year (or part-time equivalent) is normally spent engaged in research.
+The second year (or part time equivalent) is normally spent engaged in research.
 This may be by any combination of fieldwork and research in libraries and material collection as agreed between the student and the supervisor(s).

 Year 3

 The third year (or part time equivalent) is devoted to writing up research for the PhD thesis.
-During this time, students will normally give a presentation in the PhD seminar series organised by the Departmental Research Tutor, which is open to staff members and other research students.
+During this time, students will normally give a presentation in a research seminar organised by the Departmental Research Tutor, comprising a select number of staff members with special expertise in the topic and other research students.
 During the third year (or part time equivalent) students will present draft chapters to their main supervisor for comment, before completing a final draft of the thesis.
-Once a full draft is complete, the work is assessed by all members of the supervisory committee and the student can either submit the thesis or move on to Continuation Status to be given a further 12 months to complete the thesis and submit for examination.

 The thesis – not to exceed 100,000 words in length – is examined by two leading authorities in the field.